The Sage Oracle (BES980UK) Review

 Design – 4/5

 With the Oracle, the designers at Sage bridged the gap between the semi-automatic machines (which need some expertise to operate) and the super-automatics (which take away a lot of control from you).
-This stylish espresso maker has a brushed stainless steel outer casing with an aluminum top surface, which has a built-in cup warmer.
+This stylish espresso maker has a brushed stainless steel outer casing with an aluminium top surface, which has a built-in cup warmer.

 Despite its good looks, it might not be a good fit for every kitchen.
 Measuring 14.5 x 14.7 x 17.6 inches and weighing 35 lbs, this coffee maker is a real beast compared to the compact Bambino Plus, which is a smaller model from Sage.
 However, the designers have given it a nifty roller bearing system that you can engage using the knob located below the drip tray.
 It allows you to swivel this heavy machine around to reach the water tank at the back.